Common Cavities and How Our Indianapolis Dentist Helps Prevent Them

 In spite of the many advances in dental care and the increasing awareness of the importance of regular dental cleanings, cavities (properly known as “caries”) are still the most common disease that dentists treat.
 Although most cavities are relatively simple repairs, prevention is still a much better alternative.
 The good news is that most cavities are entirely preventable with proper, basic at-home care.
-Let’s examine 3 common types of cavities and how they can be prevented.
+Examine 3 common types of cavities and how they can be prevented with the help of our Indianapolis dentist at Meridian Dental Center.

 Cavities on Biting Surfaces of Teeth

 Also known as “occlusal” cavities, decay that occurs on biting surfaces is easily prevented with proper brushing.
-Most occlusal cavities occur on back teeth (molars), although they are also found on premolars as well.
+Most occlusal cavities occur on back teeth (molars), although they're also found on premolars as well.
 Because molars are the furthest teeth back in the mouth, many people fail to adequately brush them.
-By making sure to get your toothbrush all the way to your back teeth you can avoid decay that tends to start in these areas.
+By making sure to get your toothbrush all the way to your back teeth, you'll avoid decay that starts in these areas.

 Smooth Surface Cavities